My Electronic Music Production Methodology: The Mothership (Part II)

 If you feel like seeing what an “empty mothership” Ableton Live template could look like, you can download one here:

-This empty template was created by ROOM323 who I’ve been coaching for almost 2 years.
-His starting template is really great – perhaps even better than mine – so I’ll explain why I think it can be really useful.
+ROOM323, who I’ve been coaching for almost 2 years, created this empty template.
+His starting template is great – perhaps even better than mine – so I’ll explain why I think it can be really useful.

-- There’s nothing better to help make decisions with regards to your different songs.
+• There’s nothing better to help make decisions with regard to your different songs.

 How to use THE TEMPLATE

-The very first part of using this template is to start by collecting “main ingredients” (see part one of this series).
-This can be done by scavenging Youtube, jamming a new demo VST synth or hanging out with friends while recording them play randomly with instruments.
-Anything can be potentially good, it’s how you use it that will make the difference.
+The first part of using this template starts by collecting “main ingredients” (see part one of this series).
+This can be done by scavenging YouTube, jamming a new demo VST synth, or hanging out with friends and recording them playing randomly with instruments.
+Anything can be potentially good, but how you use it will make a difference.

 “It’s not the note you play that’s the wrong note – it’s the note you play afterwards that makes it right or wrong” – Miles Davis